top of page

 Pre-natally you often see a 'coning' or 'ridging' or 'doming' in the mid-line of the abdominal wall.
 There are certain activities that you should avoid once your bump is growing.
 These are written, along with more information, in our abdominal separation blog

 As part of your assessment we use the real-time ultrasound to look at the function of the different layers of your abdominals and use this information to tailor a programme to you.
-To compliment your programme we also offer a 'Restore Your Core' online class.
+To compliment your programme we also offer a 'Restore Your Core' class.

-Deep Core Retraining
+6. Deep Core Retraining

 • Whether or not you had any abdominal separation, it is really common post-natally for the pelvic floor and deep core muscles to forget what they're supposed to do